If you’re an aspiring Warlock that’s looking for a patron, why not look at striking a deal with an all-powerful Genie?

 This isn’t a bad option, but I wouldn’t recommend it over the Pact of the Tome or Pact of the Chain.

-The bonuses the talisman gives are good and there are some interesting invocations for this pact, but they just aren’t quite as suited to how the Genie Warlock plays.
+The bonuses the talisman gives are good, and there are some interesting invocations for this pact.
+However, they just aren’t quite as suited to how the Genie Warlock plays.

 If you want to try something weird and different, this might be worth trying.
 If you’re going for something more optimized, I don’t think this is for you.

 The top pick for Genie Warlocks is easily the Pact of the Tome.

 Choose extra cantrips that offer extra utility and bonuses to the party like Guidance and Message.
 Remember: they can come from any class’s spell list!

 For your invocations, be sure to pick up the Book of Ancient Secrets option to expand your ritual casting abilities.
 Look to collect ritual spells that add extra utility options and fill holes in your party’s capabilities.

 At level 9, Gift of the Protectors is a strong option that can be a literal lifesaver for you and your allies!
 It’s especially useful when combined with your Bottled Respite!

 It’s easy enough to connect a Genie Warlock to the party and the story being told.

 In addition to whatever else their Genie patron wants from them, the Warlock is almost certainly expected to gather treasures to adorn their patron’s palace.
 There are worse motivations for adventuring!